 Another famous National Park in Madhya Pradesh, Bandhavgarh is located in the Vindhya Range.
 It was established in 1981 and is spread across 448.85 sq km.

 The park is known for its high density of Tigers.
-Other carnivores like leopard and striped hyena are also present in considerable numbers.
+Other carnivores like leopards and striped hyenas are also present in considerable numbers.
 The park remains closed in the monsoon season from 1 July to 15 October.
 The best time to visit is from October to mid-March.
 The winters can get really cold.
 It is advised to carry woolen clothing.

 Jim Corbett National Park